pkk-code/rclone/docs/content/hasher.md

 one per _base_ backend, named like `BaseRemote~hasher.bolt`.
 Checksums for multiple `alias`-es into a single base backend will be stored in the single database.
-All local paths are treated as aliases into the `local` backend (unless crypted or chunked) and stored in `~/.cache/rclone/kv/local~hasher.bolt`.
+All local paths are treated as aliases into the `local` backend (unless encrypted or chunked) and stored in `~/.cache/rclone/kv/local~hasher.bolt`.
 Databases can be shared between multiple rclone processes.